GSA/challenges-and-prizes/_challenges/1120-project-streetlamp.md

 (3) The CFTC will not accept duplicate or substantially identical submissions.
 The CFTC may in its sole discretion reject duplicate submissions.

 (4) As described above, the judging panel will evaluate entries and determine the contest winner(s).
-All decisions and recommendations of the judging panel with respect to submissions and awards will be final and not subject to appeal or contest.
+All decisions and recommendations of the judging panel with respect to submissions and awards will be final and not subject to appeal or dispute.

 (5) All contest winners will be required to verify their identity and role in creating their submission prior to receiving any award.